rsksmart/e2e_dapps_automation/README.md

 ## XRay integration
 ### Downloading/Uploading Cucumber features & Creating Test Executions in Jira

-- In order to submit the local test execution to Jira, execute `npm run cucumber:submit_results --reports="reports/json"` in the console.
+- In order to submit the local test execution to Jira, execute `cucumber:submit_results` script.
 Remember to configure the `config/xray/cucumber.config.json` accordingly and have set the Jira XRay credentials in your environment variables.

 Please refer to the repository [@xray-app/xray-automation module](https://github.com/rsksmart/xray-automation) to learn more about XRay Jira integration.